eoinkelly/notes/networking/dns.md

     * all the resources in a university are represnted by a domain name
     * an "interior" domain name e.g. `bar.com.` in `foo.bar.com.` can represent both a host and a domain
 * the name domain and subdomain are basically interchangable
+* From RFC 1034:
+    > By administrative fiat, we require every zone to be available on at least two servers

+Anatomy

+* domain name space
+    * a tree structure
+    * each node and leaf has a _set of resource records_ which may be empty
+    * there is no distinction between interior nodes and leaf nodes
+    * deliberately designed so the name space did not have to be organised on the same lines as the network space
+* node
+    * a node on the tree
+    * has a resource set
+* label
+    * 0-63 chars in length (0 length label is reserved for the root node)
+    * case insenstive
+    * can contain `a-zA-Z0-9-` only
+    * must start with a letter `a-zA-Z`
+    * must end with letter or digit
+* domain name
+    * the list of labels on the path from the node to the root of the tree
+    * separated by `.` when represented as a string
+    * domain names which end in `.` are taken to be absolute, otherwise the domain name is taken to be relative
+    * max length 255 bytes
+    * must be ASCII
+* domain
+    * identified by a _domain name_
+    * is the part of the _domain name space_ which is at **or** below the domain name which specifies the domain

+Anatomy of a query

+RR = resource record

+A query has 4 sections - they are:

+1. Question
+    * Carries the query name and other query parameters.
+1. Answer
+    * Carries RRs which directly answer the query.
+1. Authority
+    * Carries RRs which describe other authoritative servers.
+May optionally carry the SOA RR for the authoritative data in the answer section.
+1. Additional
+    * Carries RRs which may be helpful in using the RRs in the other sections.

 ## Zone file